vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/2_The_Preparation_of_the_Ground_for_the_Fire.md

 Full of strength, swelling with milk,
 Do thou, O furrow, turn towards us with milk.

-## 06
-### d
-### e
-### f
-### g
-### h
-### i
-### k
-### m
-### n
-O disease, do thou fly forth
-With the eagle, the blue jay (kikidivi) With the rush of the wind,
-With the whirlwind do thou disappear.

-### o
-Rich in steeds, rich in Soma,
-Full of strength, full of power,
-I have found all the plants
-For his safety.
-### p
-The fruitful, the fruitless,
-The flowering, the flowerless,
-Impelled by Brhaspati,
-May they free us from tribulation.
-### q
-The [4] plants whose king is Soma,
-And which have entered the earth,
-Of them thou art the highest,
-Impel us to long life.
-### r
-Falling from the sky
-The plants said,
-'He, whom we reach while in life,
-Shall not come to ill.'
-### s
-Those that hear now
-And those that are gone far away,
-Coming all together here
-Give ye him healing.
-### t
-May the digger of you come to no ill,
-Nor he for whom I dig you;
-May all our bipeds and quadrupeds
-Be free from disease.
-### u
-The plants hold converse
-With Soma, the king,
-'The man for whom the Brahman prepares (us),
-We, O king, bring to safety.'
 ## 07
 ### a
 May I be harm us not who is father of earth